Sly-Ry/Food-Fest/README.md

 Progressive Web Application (PWA)

 ## Definitions
+dependency
+    - When one file needs another file to function properly.

+dependency graph
+    - Dependency graphs become increasingly more useful as applications scale, as they make sure that the necessary code is pulled in and bundled with the code it depends on.
+    - This allows for optimized bundles that contain only necessary code.

+devDependency
+    - a dependency that is only required for local development and testing, and does not need to be installed for proper functionality.

 Minification
     - the process of taking our code and removing all unnecessary characters and whitespace without any loss of functionality in an attempt to save file space.